Maia-Everett/lintian.eu/_posts/2024-08-30-warcraft-retrospective-33.md

 >
 > Which is not at all what you’d expect of a huntress or a lawman.

-By the time of ["The Ruins of Dalaran"](/2024/07/27/warcraft-retrospective-31/), Maiev was no longer content with simply recapturing Illidan; she wanted to execute him on the spot, and in fact that was what she was about to do before Malfurion stopped her.
+By the time of ["The Ruins of Dalaran"](/2024/07/27/warcraft-retrospective-31/), this hasty, impulsive Warden was no longer content with simply recapturing Illidan; she wanted to execute him on the spot, and in fact that was what she was about to do before Malfurion stopped her.
 So now that she has finally captured Illidan and has free reign over him with nobody to tell her what to do, what does she do?

 ...She puts him in a cage.
 When she could have simply killed him on the spot.